thegetty/quire-docs/CONTRIBUTING.md

 ### Use the Issue Tracker

-We use GitHub’s [issue tracker](https://github.com/thegetty/quire-docs/issues/) to track work needs to be done, that is currently being done, or that is proposed to be done.
+We use GitHub’s [issue tracker](https://github.com/thegetty/quire-docs/issues/) to track work that needs to be done, is currently being done, or is proposed to be done.

-You can use it to find an existing issue to work on, to post about a new issue that you’d propose working on, or to post about a new issue you’ve found that someone else might work on.
+You can use it to find an existing issue to work on, post about a new issue that you’d propose working on, or post about a new issue you’ve found that someone else might work on.

 #### Work on an Existing Issue